 There are incredible adrenaline-pumping adventures to enjoy, including paragliding, deep-sea fishing, snorkelling and many more.

 The food is delicious – many of the country’s top restaurants are located here.

 It’s home to Hermanus, the whale watching capital of the world.

 With its mild climate, breathtaking scenery, never-ending list of sights to see and things to do, the Western Cape is a holiday paradise for families, couples and road-tripping friends.
-So pack those bags and contact Thompsons Holidays to organise your Western Cape holiday package.
+So pack those bags and contact Thompsons Holidays to organise your 2021 Western Cape cheap holiday package.

 Things to do in the Western Cape